mggg/GerryChain/docs/user/partitions.md

 ...     diameter = networkx.diameter(subgraph)
 ...     print(f"Part {part} has diameter {diameter}")
 Part 3 has diameter 40
+Part 5 has diameter 30
 Part 10 has diameter 40
 Part 9 has diameter 40
+Part 12 has diameter 36
-Part 5 has diameter 29
+Part 6 has diameter 32
 Part 15 has diameter 28
+Part 7 has diameter 38
-Part 6 has diameter 32
+Part 16 has diameter 38
 Part 11 has diameter 31
+Part 4 has diameter 19
 Part 8 has diameter 24
-Part 4 has diameter 19
+Part 17 has diameter 34
 Part 18 has diameter 28
-Part 12 has diameter 35
-Part 17 has diameter 35
-Part 7 has diameter 38
-Part 16 has diameter 38
 Part 14 has diameter 38
 Part 13 has diameter 30
 Part 2 has diameter 28